What went wrong for Trump in North Korea? Everything

 “The Libyan model isn’t the model that we have at all when we’re thinking of North Korea,” he said May 17.
 “This would be with Kim Jong Un, something where he’d be there, he’d be in his country, he’d be running his country, his country would be very rich.”

-And then Vice President Mike Pence went on Fox this past weekend to say that North Korea negotiations would end “like the Libya model ended” — describing his take as a “fact” not a “threat.”
+And then Pence went on Fox this past weekend to say that North Korea negotiations would end “like the Libya model ended” — describing his take as a “fact” not a “threat.”

 If he was trying to blow up a possible nuclear deal, it worked.